fiquant/marketsimulator/doc/strategy.rst

 Liquidity provider strategy
 ---------------------------

-Liquidity provider strategy is an array of two strategies providing liquidity for each side of trade over the asset.
-Every liquidity provider side wakes up at moments of time given by ``eventGen``, calculates a base price of the asset (it is taken as price of the best order in the queue, if none, price of the last trade is taken, if none we take some default value).
-Then an order with price equal to the base price is multiplied by a value taken from ``priceDistr`` and volume is taken from ``volumeDistr`` is created.
+Liquidity provider strategy (``strategy.LiquidityProvider`` class) is an array of two strategies providing liquidity for each side of trade over the asset (``strategy.LiquidityProviderSide``).
+Every ``strategy.LiquidityProviderSide`` wakes up at moments of time given by ``eventGen``, calculates a base price of the asset (it is taken as price of the best order in the queue, if none, price of the last trade is taken, if none we take some default value).
+Then an order with price equal to the base price multiplied by a value taken from ``priceDistr`` and volume taken from ``volumeDistr`` is created.

 .. code-block:: haskell